aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/automated-install-aptos-cli.md

 The `aptos` tool is a command line interface (CLI) for developing on the Aptos blockchain, debugging Move contracts, and conducting node operations.
 This document describes how to install the `aptos` CLI tool using the automated install script.

+## Prerequisites

 First, ensure you have Python 3.6+ installed:
 ```
 $ python3 --version
 Python 3.9.13
 ```
-If it is not installed, you can find installation instructions [here](https://www.python.org/downloads/).
+If it is not installed, you can find installation instructions on [python.org](https://www.python.org/downloads/).

+## Install

+Follow these instructions to install Aptos CLI on various operating systems.
+Regardless of the operating system, you will always be directed to the latest release of the Aptos CLI.

 <details>
 <summary>macOS / Linux / Windows Subsystem for Linux (WSL)</summary>